NeilWJames/simple-taxonomy-refreshed/readme.txt

 A tool has been provided to support changing the taxonomy slug.
 Any terms and their usages will also be renamed.

 Options are provided to add a selection dropdown in the admin list and to define minimum and maximum required term counts using posts of selected statuses (and not only "published").
+[Term counts with WP 5.7+ requires version 1.3+ of this plugin.]

 For full information go the [Simple Taxonomy Refreshed](https://github.com/NeilWJames/simple-taxonomy-refreshed/blob/master/docs/readme.md) page.